sgjava/opencv-chip/README.md

 * Internet connection

 ### WARNING
 I used nolimit setting on CHIP to prevent power issues with OpenCV failing to compile at maximum CPU speed or with a USB drive attached.
 This setting could damage a laptop or PC USB port, so make sure you use a dedicated 5V/2A PSU.
+If you are using CHG-IN or battery for power do not use no limit settings.

 ### Flash CHIP
 I used the [Headless 4.4](https://bbs.nextthing.co/t/chip-os-4-4-released-vga-hdmi-and-more/4319) since OpenCV compile and runtime can use quite a bit of memory.
 Plus all of my CV projects only require a headless server to run.
 After you flash your CHIP unplug everything and insert a ext4 formatted USB drive and the PSU.
 Boot up CHIP and ssh in (I had to ping the IP first in order for ssh to work).